elephantscale/es-training-new/kafka/slides/Kafka-API.md

 "blocked" }
 ```

- * Process the data and keep a running total of `‘domain-count’`
+ * Process the data and keep a running total of `'domain-count'`

      - Twitter.com: 10